 Saliva testing (done by AncestryDNA and 23andme) may not be the best method for someone very young or elderly.
 It requires the subject to fill up a vial of saliva, which isn’t always easy.
 I had to take the second test because I had not filled the vial properly.

-AncestryHealth® – Genotype testing to determine any genetic risk factors for your health.
+AncestryHealth® is a genotype test to determine any genetic risk factors for your health.
 It is done with oversight from an independent clinician network of board-certified physicians and genetic counselors.
 The test results are not diagnostic and do not determine your overall chance of developing a disease or health condition.

 The tests are not cleared or approved by the U.S. Food and Drug Administration.
 You should consult a healthcare provider before taking any action based on AncestryHealth® reports, including before making any treatment, dietary, or lifestyle changes.
 AncestryHealth® is not currently available in New York, New Jersey, or Rhode Island.